aheld/phillyjs-angular/README.md

 ### using yeoman / app seed
  - Introduce modules
+ 	- Namespaces & Scopes are a great ideas - do them more
+ 	- Encourage reusable modules and services
  - Introduce routes
+ 	- Single page apps are all the rage.
+ 	- HTML pushstate and fallbacks, angular handles it
+ 	- Reverse routing, like rails
  - Introduce filters
+ 	- Illadelphia
+ 	- encoideID?
  - mention directives
+ 	- show angular-bootstrap accordion

 ### Take questions